mnemnion/orb/doc/md/notes/compiler.md

 Note that we're just going to split on ``:``, there's no expectation that either side is formatted in any special way.
+Any "valid utf8" except let's be real, I'm not even going to sanitize your string...

 ```sql
 CREATE TABLE IF NOT EXISTS project (